Karunya-Muddana/Native/README.md

 python install.py
 ```

-That is the whole thing. `install.py` walks the seven steps below, does each one
+`install.py` walks the seven steps below, does each one only if it is not
-only if it is not already done, and never stops on a part that is optional — so
+already done, and never stops on an optional part.
+It is safe to run twice, and
-it is safe to run twice, and a machine with no Docker still gets a working
+a machine with no Docker still gets a working install and a summary saying what
-install and a summary saying what it skipped and why.
+it skipped and why.

 | | |
 |---|---|